49ers’ Jimmy G. Reacts to Alex Mack’s Butt Sweat

 “Honestly, it happens with almost all centers,” Shanahan told reporters.
 “Maybe Mack is a little worse than others, but no, I mean, Matt Ryan used to make him change his pants like every period.
 It doesn’t stay dry too long.
 It’s part of football.”

-It’s notable to add that this all came about when offensive coordinator Mike McDaniels had explained the reason behind Mack to Garoppolo’s snap problems was in fact a sweat issue.
+This all came about when offensive coordinator Mike McDaniels explained that the reason behind the Mack-to-Garoppolo snap problems were in fact a sweat issue.

 To give reporters a better perspective, Garoppolo use a funny analogy to describe the unfortunate situation

 “It definitely makes it different if you’re not ready for it, I’d say,” Garoppolo said.
-“I think I’ve kind of learned through my career how to deal with it.
-The best way to describe it is you’re playing in a dry game and all of the sudden it’s a rain game when you get the snap so if you’re not prepared for that, it can throw you off at times.
+“I think I’ve kind of learned through my career how to deal with it, but the best way to describe it is you’re playing in a dry game and all of the sudden it’s a rain game when you get the snap so if you’re not prepared for that, I guess it could throw you off at times.

 “I can’t believe we’re talking about that.”